rohwalia/holiday-challenge/README.md

 To make the application more realistic and immersive, for each hotel a corresponding image is found.
 For this the library bing_image_urls is used, which gives us the url of the first image when a hotelname is looked up on the bing search engine.
 If there are no results or if something other than an image url is returned, a predefined default image url is used instead.
 The resulting list of image urls (in the order of hotelid) is written to the file *urls.txt*.

 #### Testing some queries with sample_query.py
 There are two types of queries needed for the application.
-Both use the MongoDB aggregate property, which allows us to filter columns with
+Both use the MongoDB aggregate operation, which allows us to specify a pipeline to filter, group and sort the dataset.

 Adding an covered index to the offers collection, which includes all columns.
 So, when running a query only the index is used and no document is pulled from the collection.
 This results in query times around 100-200 ms. For subsequent queries with similar filters, the query time is <100 ms, since the index is then already in the cache of the system.